timfennis/apply/README.md

 to read in imperative code and because it's similar to most other languages.

 Functions that return collections of elements will always return Generators in order to be as lazy as possible.
-Functions that return a single element or a scalar value are not lazy.
+Functions that return a single element, or a scalar value are not lazy.

 #### All